Need help with your Discussion

 • Second, you need to select members of your bargaining team.
 You will select four supervisors from the attached document (supervisors.pdf).
 Discuss why you selected each supervisor, and compare/contrast their conflict management styles.
 Each supervisor must have a different conflict style.
 Explain how each supervisor can contribute to conflict resolution strategies used during negotiation.

-• Third, explain the two collective bargaining strategies, and identify which one you will recommend your team to use.
+• Third, explain the two collective bargaining strategies, and identify which one you recommend your team use.
 Explain and support your rationale.

-• Finally, what will you propose happens if a labour-management agreement is not reached by your team and the employee representatives?
+• Finally, what will you propose happens if your team and the employee representatives do not reach a labor-management agreement?

-Adhere to APA Style when constructing this assignment, and make certain to include in-text citations and references for all sources that are used.
+Adhere to APA Style when constructing this assignment, and include in-text citations and references for all sources used.

 Order Solution Now